blead/cloudhopper/install-python/README.md

-# Live Migration: Reset Environment
+# Live Migration: Install Python

-This cleans up environment after a migration.
-Execute [OCI Container](../oci-container) and [Process Migration](../process-migration) after this to perform another migration.
+For Ansible to work at full capacity.
+Python needs to be installed on every instance.

 ## Inventory